leanderpaul/benchmarks/README.md

-# benchmarks
+# Benchmarks

-Benchmarks for different methods
+This repository contains the different benchmarks that were done for different methods and function in many other packages.